phroun/appstyle/README.md

 # appstyle
 appstyle.js - a window manager for HTML5 canvas

+# Quick Start Guide

-# How do I start using appstyle?
+## How do I start using appstyle?

 Currently jQuery is required, and needs to be loaded first.
 The dependency on jQuery is actually quite minimal and should be able to be removed in the near future.